4-year-old girl dies after choking on food at Costco

-(KTLA) — A 4-year-old girl has died after choking on food at a Costco store in Washington state.
+A 4-year-old girl has died after choking on food at a Costco store.

-The incident happened at a Costco in Kennewick, Washington, on July 9, according to local news station KNDU.
+The incident happened at a Costco in Kennewick, Washington, on July 9, according to local NBC station KNDU.

-The girl was believed to be eating a hot dog at the time, the Benton County Coroner told the outlet.
+The girl was believed to be eating a hot dog at the time, the Benton County Coroner told KNDU.

-The girl later died at the hospital from asphyxia due to choking, KNDU reported.
+She later died at the hospital from asphyxia due to choking, KNDU reports.

 According to officials, no autopsy was conducted on the girl because the choking was witnessed and emergency staff were on the scene.